MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Disable-CMAlert.md

 ## DESCRIPTION

-The **Disable-CMAlert** cmdlet disables one or more alerts in Microsoft System Center Configuration Manager.
+The **Disable-CMAlert** cmdlet disables one or more alerts in Configuration Manager.

-System Center Configuration Manager does not evaluate the condition for a disabled alert and does not update a disabled alert, even if the state of the alert changes.
+Configuration Manager does not evaluate the condition for a disabled alert and does not update a disabled alert, even if the state of the alert changes.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.